 \section{Abstract}

-We consider the problem of non-parametric regression with a potentially large number of covariates.
-We propose a convex, penalized estimation framework that is particularly well-suited for high-dimensional sparse additive models.
-The proposed approach combines appealing features of finite basis representation and smoothing penalties for non-parametric estimation.
-In particular, in the case of additive models, a finite basis representation provides a parsimonious representation for fitted functions but is not adaptive when component functions posses different levels of complexity.
-On the other hand, a smoothing spline type penalty on the component functions is adaptive but does not offer a parsimonious representation of the estimated function.
-The proposed approach simultaneously achieves parsimony and adaptivity in a computationally efficient framework.
-We demonstrate these properties through empirical studies on both real and simulated datasets.
-We show that our estimator converges at the minimax rate for functions within a hierarchical class.
+We consider the problem of nonparametric regression with a potentially large number of covariates.
+We propose a convex, penalized estimation framework that is particularly well-suited for high-dimensional sparse additive models and combines appealing features of finite basis representation and smoothing penalties.
+In the case of additive models, a finite basis representation provides a parsimonious representation for fitted functions but is not adaptive when component functions posses different levels of complexity.
+In contrast, a smoothing spline type penalty on the component functions is adaptive but does not provide a parsimonious representation.
+Our proposal simultaneously achieves parsimony and adaptivity in a computationally efficient way.
+We demonstrate these properties through empirical studies and show that our estimator converges at the minimax rate for functions within a hierarchical class.
 We further establish minimax rates for a large class of sparse additive models.
-The proposed method is implemented using an efficient algorithm that scales similarly to the Lasso with the number of covariates and samples size.
+We also develop an efficient algorithm that scales similarly to the lasso with the number of covariates and sample size.